T-9173/publicLectureNoteMaster/README.md

-This is our public repo of the Lecture Notemaster project.
-This application was developed in collaboration with an English professor at Manhattan University to address real-world educational needs
-Use this application to generate notes based on a youtube video of your choice.
+This is our public repo of the Lecture Notemaster project Use this application to generate notes based on a youtube video of your choice.